cdelgehier/oio-docs/doc/source/user-guide/openiocli.rst

 Locate container
 ----------------

-To find the services involved for a given container:
+To find the services used by a given container:

    .. code-block:: console